 The purpose of our project is to ascertain the value of agricultural drainage ditches for conservation biocontrol in croplands, focusing specifically on the role of spiders as natural enemies.
 Spiders are the most abundant generalist predators in agroecosystems, consuming 4-8 million tons of prey items annually worldwide.
 Due to the generalist feeding strategy of spiders and their abundance in agroecosystems, spiders have recently become an interest of pest managers in sustainable agriculture.
 Drainage ditches are common features on farms in the eastern United States that present an undisturbed habitat on farms that may influence spider diversity and abundance in croplands.
 Spider diversity is important for sustainable agriculture as it can affect pest suppression in croplands, as more diverse spider communities are thought to provide enhanced pest suppression when compared to less diverse communities.
 Drainage ditches have previously been examined to determine their benefits to beneficial arthropods, but the potential benefits of ditches to spiders have not been determined.
 This information is important for sustainable agriculture as it tends to rely on natural enemies to suppress pest insect populations.
 Identifying sources of natural enemies, such as spiders, near croplands is important for sustainable farmers in order to preserve and bolster pest predation in their fields.
 Previous research has suggested that spiders may migrate to croplands from the areas surrounding the field as prey items (such as agricultural pests) become more abundant.
 Yet, the level of overlap between spider communities outside of croplands and those within croplands remains unknown.
 Determining if spider communities migrate from drainage ditches to croplands throughout the growing season is important for sustainable agriculture, as this information will guide drainage ditch management practices to enhance conservation biocontrol.

-Objective 1: Assess changes to the spider communities living in drainage ditches throughout the year
+Objective 1: Assess changes to the spider communities living in drainage ditches throughout the soybean growing season

-Assessing changes in spider communities within drainage ditches throughout the year is essential for understanding how effective drainage ditches are at fostering spider diversity.
-To complete this objective sampling is necessary along multiple drainage ditches to determine if drainage ditches at different farms possess different spider communities.
-All sampling described in for this objective will take place within two drainage ditches on the properties of Cutfresh Organics and Homestead Farms Inc., two organic farms on Maryland’s Eastern Shore.
-One ditch from each farm will be sampled, which were selected due to their distance from confounding sources of variation, such as forests.
-In order to gain a representative sample of the spider communities at the ditches of these farms, foliar sweeps and pitfall traps will be utilized.
-Foliar sweeps will be conducted monthly for 12 months along 30m of the drainage ditch.
+Assessing changes in spider communities within drainage ditches throughout a crop’s growth cycle is essential for understanding how effective drainage ditches are at fostering spider diversity.
+To complete this objective sampling is necessary along multiple drainage ditches to determine how spider diversity differs across these habitats.
+All sampling described in for this objective will take place within three drainage ditches on the property of Cutfresh Organics, an organic farm on Maryland’s Eastern Shore.
+In order to gain a representative sample of the spider communities at the ditches of these farms, foliar sweeps and pitfall traps will be conducted.
+Foliar sweeps will be conducted monthly during the soybean growing season along 50m of the drainage ditch.
 These samples will be processed by hand and all spiders collected will be preserved in 100% EtOH.
-3 pitfall traps will be deployed monthly at each drainage ditch.
+10 pitfall traps will be deployed monthly at each drainage ditch.
 Propylene glycol will be used to capture ground-dwelling spiders in the pitfall traps.
 These traps will be collected 5 days after deployment.
 Spiders collected during this time will be hand-picked from the pitfall traps and stored in 100% EtOH until identified to genus.
 Both of these sampling methods are necessary to collect an accurate and representative sample of the spider community in each ditch.
 Spider community diversity will then be calculated using Hill numbers to determine the typical number of spider genera present in each ditch in each month.
-Bray-Curtis dissimilarity will then be used to analyze the communities to determine how similar the ditch communities are as the year progresses and to each other.
+Bray-Curtis dissimilarity will then be used to analyze the communities to determine how similar the ditch communities are as the growing season progresses and to each other.
 The significance of these differences will be assessed using one-way ANOVA and multiple means comparisons.